chrisnmorrison/openmastery/learn/java/intermediate-syntax/autoboxing.md

 In this example, the value of the Integer object numObject is extracted as a primitive int value through unboxing.

-Note that autoboxing and unboxing are performed automatically by the Java compiler, while boxing is done explicitly using a wrapper class constructor or factory method.
+Note that Java compiler automatically performs autoboxing and unboxing, we explicitly perform boxing using a wrapper class constructor or factory method.
 Also, autoboxing and unboxing can lead to performance overhead and should be used with caution in performance-critical code.

+You should use boxing and unboxing if there is a reason to convert a primitive to an Object, or vice versa.
+Otherwise, there is no need.

 ## What's next?